Structured analysis and design technique

 Structured analysis and design technique (SADT) is a systems engineering and software engineering methodology for describing systems as a hierarchy of functions.
 SADT is a structured analysis modelling language, which uses two types of diagrams: activity models and data models.
 It was developed in the late 1960s by Douglas T. Ross, and was formalized and published as IDEF0 in 1981.

+It is often contrasted with Object-oriented analysis and design.

 Overview

 Structured analysis and design technique (SADT) is a diagrammatic notation designed specifically to help people describe and understand systems.
 It offers building blocks to represent entities and activities, and a variety of arrows to relate boxes.
 These boxes and arrows have an associated informal semantics.
 SADT can be used as a functional analysis tool of a given process, using successive levels of details.
 The SADT method not only allows one to define user needs for IT developments, which is often used in the industrial Information Systems, but also to explain and present an activity's manufacturing processes and procedures.